Reekin/Use-Claude-Code-In-Windows-Unity-Project/README.md

 ## **User Experience**

-1. Although the level of automation is higher (one sentence can complete larger tasks including testing, commits, and other complete processes), the writing quality is not much better than Cursor with RIPER5.
+1. **Code Quality**: Although the level of automation is higher (one sentence can complete larger tasks including testing, commits, and other complete processes), the writing quality is not much better than Cursor with R1PER5.
 Whether in Unity technology stack mastery or experience in game development framework design, it doesn't perform as well as in web development, occasionally writing implementations that would never be adopted in actual projects - either amateur or junior level.

-2. Based on point 1, you can't dare to skip checks - every modification must be manually reviewed.
+2. **Workflow Issues**: Based on point 1, you can't dare to skip checks - every modification must be manually reviewed.
 So the workflow becomes: input command → wait dozens of seconds → review → adjust.
 Humans cannot break away from this cycle, so productivity doesn't improve, and you can't achieve what some people say about letting it run all night.
 Considering its writing level, overall efficiency actually decreases.
 And obviously this vibe coding work style really makes people dumber.

-3. Insufficient IDE control: The IDE MCP capabilities provided by the CC plugin seem to only include diff and diagnostic.
+3. **Limited IDE Control**: The IDE MCP capabilities provided by the CC plugin seem to only include diff and diagnostic.
 High-frequency functions used by humans in development like F12 to view definitions, Shift+F12 to view references, etc., CC cannot do.
-Often you can only watch it stupidly execute n file search commands to find a class.
+Often you can only watch it stupidly execute multiple file search commands to find a class.
 Moreover, in cross-system usage scenarios, file changes cannot be perceived in time, and CC often gets outdated linter information.
 You can only wait for it to complete tasks, then go into Unity to compile before it can get correct compilation results, which seriously affects continuity.

-4. Memory/attention issues: In real development processes, after we propose requirements and communicate with programmers to form conclusions, programmers will develop according to the discussion conclusions and deliver results that meet expectations.
+4. **Memory/Attention Issues**: In real development processes, after we propose requirements and communicate with programmers to form conclusions, programmers will develop according to the discussion conclusions and deliver results that meet expectations.
 But in the collaboration process with CC, even if I clearly provide goals, technology choices, development principles and other information in the conversation, and have it recorded in project memory, after `/clear` when it re-reads from memory, the understanding differs greatly from the previous conversation, giving implementations with very large deviations.
 Currently, it seems that CLAUDE.md under the project is not sufficient to support the "dialogue → form documentation → develop according to documentation" process.
 You must emphasize with prompts in each round of dialogue to have sufficient guiding effect.

-5. GUI missing, poor input experience, Windows doesn't support image uploads, various experience detail issues.
+5. **UI/UX Issues**: GUI missing, poor input experience, Windows doesn't support image uploads, various experience detail issues.